Ladysmith Black Mambazo: 1993–2002

 Apartheid legislation was repealed in the early 1990s, and democratic general elections were held in 1994.
-The release of Nelson Mandela after 27 years imprisonment brought a celebratory album release - 1993's Liph' Iqiniso.
+The release of Nelson Mandela after 27 years imprisonment brought a celebratory album release – 1993's Liph' Iqiniso.
 Mandela (shortly after his release from prison) publicly stated that the members of Ladysmith Black Mambazo were "South Africa's cultural ambassadors".
 At Mandela's request, Ladysmith Black Mambazo accompanied the future President of South Africa to the Nobel Peace Prize ceremony in Oslo, Norway, in 1993.
 Mambazo sang again at President Mandela's inauguration in May 1994, and then later at his birthday celebrations.

 In 1993 four sons of Joseph Shabalala, Thamsanqa, Msizi, Thulani, and Sibongiseni, who had been in the junior choir Mshengu White Mambazo, moved up to join the group proper.

 In 1995 South Africa was the host and eventual winners of the Rugby World Cup, in which Ladysmith Black Mambazo collaborated with PJ Powers in recording and performing World in Union.

 In 1996, the group appeared on Dolly Parton's album Treasures, collaborating with Parton on a cover of Cat Stevens' "Peace Train"; they joined Parton for an appearance on a November 1996 US network television special to perform the song.

 In 1997, for a run of UK television advertisements, "Toast for Life", for Heinz soups, baked beans and tomato ketchup, the group recorded an abridged version of "Inkanyezi Nezazi" ("The Star and the Wiseman").
-The adverts proved so popular that the original studio version (recorded back in 1992) was released as a single and reached No. 2 on the UK Singles Chart.
-The single was followed up by The Best of Ladysmith Black Mambazo - The Star and the Wiseman in 1998, a compilation release that became so popular it was certified triple platinum, selling 1 million copies in Britain alone.
+The adverts proved so popular that the original studio version (recorded back in 1992) was released as a single and reached No. 33 on the UK Singles Chart.
+The single was followed up by The Best of Ladysmith Black Mambazo – The Star and the Wiseman in 1998, a compilation release that became so popular it was certified triple platinum, selling 1 million copies in Britain alone.
 The Heinz campaign led to a reawakening of the group in Britain, and many television and radio performances beckoned over the next few years, as well as performing for the British royal family.
-In 1999, the group collaborated with Irish pop group B*Witched on their single "I Shall Be There", which hit No. 13 on the UK Singles Chart.
-In 2001, the group was referenced in the Family Guy episode "Lethal Weapons".
+In 1999, the group collaborated with Irish pop group B*Witched on their single "I Shall Be There", which reached No. 13 on the UK Singles Chart.

 A film documentary about Ladysmith Black Mambazo, On Tiptoe: Gentle Steps to Freedom, was released in 2000.
 The film was nominated for the Academy Award for Best Documentary (Short Subject) in 2001, but lost out to "Big Mama".
 The movie was presented the Best Short Documentary award by the 2001 International Documentary Association.